grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 # CLI flag: -ingester.active-series-metrics-idle-timeout
 [active_series_metrics_idle_timeout: <duration> | default = 10m]

+# (advanced) [Deprecated] This config has been moved to the limits config,
-# (advanced) Additional custom trackers for active metrics.
-If there are active
+# please set it there.
+Additional custom trackers for active metrics.
+If there
-# series matching a provided matcher (map value), the count will be exposed in
+# are active series matching a provided matcher (map value), the count will be
-# the custom trackers metric labeled using the tracker name (map key).
-Zero
+# exposed in the custom trackers metric labeled using the tracker name (map
-# valued counts are not exposed (and removed when they go back to zero).
+# key).
+Zero valued counts are not exposed (and removed when they go back to
+# zero).
 # Example:
 #   The following configuration will count the active series coming from dev and
 #   prod namespaces for each tenant and label them as {name="dev"} and